Tracy Vrem's Blue Mountain Lodge - Alaska

 Call us for availability.

-Roundtrip charter flight between King Salmon and the Lodge, lodging, meals, beer, wine, and soft drinks, guided fishing, daily fly-outs to remote streams, use of rods, reels, and shotguns.
+Roundtrip charter flight between King Salmon and the Lodge, lodging, meals, beer, wine, and soft drinks, guided fishing, ptarmigan hunting (when permitted), daily fly-outs to remote streams, use of rods, reels, and shotguns.

 Packages Do Not Include:

-Airfare, gratuities, hard liquor, terminal tackle, fishing license, king salmon tag (if applicable), hunting license, shotgun shells ($15.00 a box), duck stamps, waxed boxes ($20.00 per box and optional for frozen fish), Global Rescue, IMG Signature Travel Insurance, and anything not mentioned under inclusions.
+Airfare to King Salmon, gratuities, hard liquor, fishing license, a king salmon tag, terminal tackle, $20.00 for waxed boxes (optional for frozen fish), hunting license, shotgun shells ($15.00 a box), duck stamps, Global Rescue, travel insurance, and anything not mentioned under inclusions.